dkrishnaveni26/Troubleshooting-EA-portal-invalid-user-error/docs/index.md

-## Troubleshooting EA portal invalid user error:
+## Troubleshooting EA portal invalid user error

 This document includes basic troubleshooting steps that can be performed by customer to fix ***invalid user*** error before engaging Microsoft support.
 <br>